webix-hub/docs/data/api/ui.filemanager_deletefile.md

 	deletes items by their ids

 @params:
-- ids		string/array			the ids of items that will be deleted
+- ids		string,array			the ids of items that will be deleted

 @example: